Rohithprovides/orion/replit.md

 ## System Architecture

 ### Frontend Architecture
-The frontend is built as a single-page application using vanilla JavaScript with Bootstrap for styling and responsive design.
-The architecture follows a simple client-server model:
+The frontend is built as a single-page application using vanilla JavaScript with Bootstrap for styling and responsive design:

 - **UI Framework**: Bootstrap 5 for responsive layout and components
 - **Code Editor**: Custom textarea-based editor with syntax highlighting support via Prism.js
 - **Icon System**: Feather icons for consistent iconography
-- **Real-time Compilation**: JavaScript handles communication with the Python backend via HTTP requests
+- **Real-time Compilation**: JavaScript handles communication with the native C++ compiler via HTTP requests

 The frontend is organized into separate concerns: HTML structure (index.html), styling (style.css), and interactive behavior (script.js).
 This separation allows for maintainable code and easy modification of individual components.

 ### Backend Architecture
-The backend uses Flask as the web framework with a custom-built lexer and compiler for the Orion language:
+The backend uses Flask as a web server that interfaces with a native C++ compiler:

 - **Web Framework**: Flask with CORS support for cross-origin requests
-- **Language Processing**: Custom lexer (OrionLexer) and token system (OrionToken) for parsing Orion source code
+- **Compilation**: Native C++ compiler with complete lexer, parser, AST, type checker, and code generator
 - **API Design**: RESTful endpoints for code compilation and execution
-- **Error Handling**: Comprehensive error reporting with line/column information for debugging

-The compiler architecture is designed as a traditional two-phase system with lexical analysis followed by parsing/interpretation.
-The lexer tokenizes the source code into structured tokens that can be processed by subsequent compilation phases.
+- **Execution Model**: Direct machine code generation and execution (no interpretation)

+### Compiler Architecture
+The Orion compiler is built in C++ with a traditional compiler pipeline:

+- **Lexer**: Tokenizes Orion source code into structured tokens
+- **Parser**: Builds Abstract Syntax Tree (AST) from tokens using recursive descent parsing
+- **Type Checker**: Validates types and semantics using visitor pattern
+- **Code Generator**: Produces x86-64 assembly code from validated AST
+- **Binary**: Standalone executable that can compile and run Orion programs

 ### Language Design Philosophy
-Orion is designed with specific syntax choices that balance performance and readability:
+Orion is designed as a pure compiled language with specific syntax choices that balance performance and readability:

 - **Type System**: Explicit type annotations with support for common types (int, float, string, bool)
 - **Function Syntax**: Clear function declarations with return type annotations
 - **Control Flow**: Familiar C-style control structures (if/else, for, while) with Python-like readability
-- **Memory Management**: Designed for manual memory management like C but with safer syntax patterns
+- **Memory Management**: Manual memory management like C with safer syntax patterns
+- **Compilation Model**: Direct to machine code compilation (no interpretation or virtual machine)

 ## External Dependencies